erlendps/deanITcase/react-native/README.md

 - Yarn
 - VS Code

-Also install the [Expo Go app](https://docs.expo.dev/get-started/installation/#2-expo-go-app-for-ios-and) on your iPhone or Android device.
+Also install the [Expo Go app](https://docs.expo.dev/get-started/installation/#2-expo-go-app-for-ios-and) on your iPhone or Android phone.

 ## Run the app